Configuration Data

 Stakeholder Buy-in:

-Conducted iterative reviews with the Foundational Architecture team and the QAD Founder to ensure technical feasibility without sacrificing UX.
+Conducted internal reviews and with QAD Partners and the QAD Founder to ensure technical feasibility without sacrificing UX.

 Internal Adoption: